Netflix is a perfect streaming service for movie fans, as there are great options for every genre of movies, and this is true for war movies as well.

-The film then shows the horrors of the war, though the journey of the horse as it lives through battles and goes from the British troops to Germany and back again.
+The film then shows the horrors of the war through the horse’s journey as it lives through battles and goes from the British troops to Germany and back again.

 At the end of the day, this a story about a boy and his horse, as the child becomes a man, enlists in the military, and is eventually reunited with his beloved companion.

 Extraction is a Netflix original movie starring Chris Hemsworth, better known to Marvel movie fans as Thor.

 This movie takes place in Bangladesh, a war-ravaged country, and Hemsworth is a black-market mercenary named Tyler Rake, who is sent in to save Ovi, the son of an incarcerated Indian drug lord.

 This movie might be one of the most violent films on Netflix, with more kills than most war movies, and almost all of them at the hands of Tyler Rake himself.

 Thanks to its insane action and the star-power of Hemsworth, the film was watched by approximately 90 million households its first month of release, one of the more successful Netflix releases in 2020.